msdirtbag/MicrosoftPurpleTeamToolkit/purpleops-ASE/README.md

 How PurpleOps is different:

-No attribution needed
+-No attribution needed

-Hackable, no “no-reversing” clauses
+-Hackable, no “no-reversing” clauses

-No over complications with tomcat, redis, manual database transplanting and an obtuce permission modeltates penetration testing, red teams, and adversary emulation, freeing up security professionals to address other challenges.
+-No over complications with tomcat, redis, manual database transplanting and an obtuce permission modeltates penetration testing, red teams, and adversary emulation, freeing up security professionals to address other challenges.

 PurpleOps Repo: https://github.com/CyberCX-STA/PurpleOps